Benjamin Franklin Eaves: Life as a doctor with a horse and buggy

-Eaves was a physician and a surgeon in Draketown, Georgia his entire life.
+Eaves was a physician and a surgeon in Draketown, Georgia, his entire life.
 Multiple stories are still told about his generosity and kindness.
 He frequently did not get paid for his services in money, but was paid with eggs, meat, milk, or whatever a farmer could barter with him for his services.

 When Eaves started his office, he bought a road cart, better known as a "gully jumper" and a brown Morgan horse named Maude.

 It had been said he made quite a good impression on the ladies flying over the red hills in this gully jumper with his black sideburns, wearing a hard top derby hat.
 It was also said that several young ladies their caps set on the young doctor, but failed.

 Many nights if it had not been for Eaves's horse, Maude, he would not have made it home.
 He would be out up to twelve hours a day in his wagon seeing patients when a bad sickness like influenza was going around.
-Dr. Eaves would be riding to see one patient, and other folks would meet him at their driveway to ask him to stop and treat someone.
+Eaves would be riding to see one patient, and other folks would meet him at their driveway to ask him to stop and treat someone.
 Thankfully Maude knew the way home because Eaves would fall asleep many nights, exhausted while Maude brought him home.

 Eaves was a real country physician and surgeon.
-He was well-known family doctor.
+He was a well-known family doctor.
 He had his own office, across the street from Draketown Baptist Church and dispensed his own medicine.
 He filled his cases each morning before starting on his rounds, to see his patients (house calls).
 He treated typhoid fever, pneumonia, measles, whooping cough, sore toes, lanced boils, set broken bones, pellagra, delivered inestimable babies (many by cesarean section), removed fingers, hands, legs, tonsils, pulled teeth, and most any ailment when his patients needed his services.
 Eaves was a distinguished diagnostician of his day.
 People in the communities of Carroll, Paulding, Haralson, and Polk counties came from miles around for his advice and services.
-He was so relied upon by his many patients that it was even noted in the Dallas New Era on June 10, 1898 that he had been sick but was finally well enough to see patients again.
+He was so relied upon by his many patients that it was even noted in the Dallas New Era on June 10, 1898, that he had been sick but was finally well enough to see patients again.